Our Creation Story

 The Yuhaaviatam Clan of the Maara’yam (Serrano)

 As a result of colonization, our Tribe is modernly known as the “San Manuel Band of Mission Indians.”
-The name “San Manuel” comes from a Yuhaaviatam leader that was known by his Spanish name of “Santos Manuel”.
-The term “Mission Indians” originated from the 21 missions established by Spanish settlers along California’s coast between 1769 and 1823, from San Diego, CA to Sonoma, CA.
+The name “San Manuel” comes from a Yuhaaviatam leader known by his Spanish name, “Santos Manuel”.
+The term “Mission Indians” originated from the 21 missions established by Spanish settlers along California’s coast between 1769 and 1823, from San Diego to Sonoma.

 Contact and Post-Contact

-Many of our people, the Maara’yam (Serrano), were taken from the Antelope Valley, Mojave River region, and even the Inland Empire and placed in the San Gabriel Mission, which was established in 1771.
-Mission records report contact with clans at the villages of Guachama and Yukaipa’t and the subsequent baptisms of those Maara’yam (Serrano) people at Mission San Gabriel in 1776.
+Many of our people, the Maara’yam (Serrano), were taken from the Antelope Valley, Mojave River region, and even the Inland Empire, and placed at the San Gabriel Mission, established in 1771.
+Mission records report contact with clans at the villages of Guachama and Yukaipa’t, and the subsequent baptisms of those Maara’yam (Serrano) people at Mission San Gabriel in 1776.

 In 1775, the Missions established new rancho outposts, or estancias, across the region, increasing their influence by creating a system or chain of structures that would become essential in their communities.

 - An estancia in Redlands, modernly known as the Asistencia, was established in 1819.
-This outpost held many Maara’yam (Serrano) people, as well as other indigenous people from nearby regions, using them as labor for mission support.
-One notable feat was the building of the Mill Creek Zanja, which is a massive irrigation system that extends from the base of the San Bernardino Mountains through Mentone, Redlands, and Loma Linda.
-This feature supported the agriculture across the region, within which many indigenous people served as labor, and is listed on the National Register of Historic Places with the notation that it was built by Serrano men.
+This outpost held many Maara’yam (Serrano) people as well as other indigenous people from nearby regions, using them as labor for mission support.
+One notable feat was the building of the Mill Creek Zanja, a massive irrigation system that extends from the base of the San Bernardino Mountains through Mentone, Redlands, and Loma Linda.
+This feature supported agriculture across the region and is listed on the National Register of Historic Places with the notation that it was built by Serrano men.

-In addition to the Mission system and agricultural industry, opportunities related to mining and the Gold Rush drastically changed California, bringing in new settlers who created ranches, farms, mines, and logging camps.
-Not only did these newcomers want to establish ownership over the land, but they also wanted to utilize it without obstruction.
-As a result, indigenous people who remained on their ancestral lands were viewed as a nuisance, and were often the victim of harsh treatment and violence.
+In addition to the Mission system and the agricultural industry, opportunities related to mining and the Gold Rush drastically changed California, bringing in new settlers who created ranches, farms, mines, and logging camps.
+Not only did these newcomers want to establish ownership over the land, they also wanted to use it without obstruction.
+As a result, indigenous people who remained on their ancestral lands were viewed as a nuisance and were often the victim of harsh treatment and violence.

-- One such group of people was our clan, the Yuhaaviatam, or “People of the Pines”, of Maara’yam (Serrano) people who had remained in our homelands across the Big Bear Valley.
+- One such group of people was our clan, the Yuhaaviatam ("People of the Pines”) of Maara’yam (Serrano) people, who had remained in our homelands across the Big Bear Valley.
 In 1866, as anti-Native American sentiment ran high, a skirmish between settlers and non-Maara’yam (Serrano) Native Americans in the Summit Valley triggered a month-long killing spree of our peoples across the Big Bear area by a San Bernardino militia.
-Our Kiika’, or Tribal Leader, Santos Manuel, led the remaining Yuhaaviatam, only 20-30 people in number, away from our mountainous homelands into the San Bernardino Valley.
+Our Kiika’, (Tribal Leader) Santos Manuel, led the remaining Yuhaaviatam - numbering only 20-30 people - away from our mountainous homelands into the San Bernardino Valley.

 Over the next few decades, our people ventured through the valley along Warm Creek, running into unwelcome settlers who reacted harshly to our presence.
-We began near what is now known as the National Orange Show Event Center, then moved on to Meadowbrook Park, and finally made our way to the Harlem Springs area before being completely removed from the landscape and placed on the San Manuel Reservation in 1891.
+We first settled near what is now the National Orange Show Event Center, moved on to Meadowbrook Park, and then made our way to the Harlem Springs area before being completely removed and placed on the San Manuel Reservation in 1891.